jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 <img src="/images/large_format/DSC_5072_stitch_smaller.jpg" alt="overview" class="inline">

 Below is the resolution of this test image - over 700mp!
+I am still trying to find a way to upload these in full resolution for easy viewing.

 <img src="/images/large_format/pano_nikon_5_info.jpg" alt="overview" class="inline">

-### ...more to come soon!
+*...more to come soon!*